 Faith Lutheran Church has been in Madison for 20 years, the last 15 years on Gillespie Road.
 We have grown substantially in the last few years and are excited about our fellowship facilities, youth area, and nursery.
 We have many opportunities for sharing God's word, outreach and fellowship (please check out the other tabs on top of the page).

 Who Lutherans are.

 Our church is a member of the Lutheran Church – Missouri Synod.
 With the universal Christian Church, the Lutheran Church-Missouri Synod teaches and responds to the love of the Triune God: the Father, creator of all that exists; Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over death and Satan; and the Holy Spirit, who creates faith through God’s Word and Sacraments.
 The three person of the Trinity are coequal and coeternal, on God.

-Our congregation accepts and preaches the Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16thcentury.
-The teachings of Luther and the reformers can be summarized in three phrases: Grace along, Faith, Scripture alone.
+Our congregation accepts and preaches the Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16th century.
+The teachings of Luther and the reformers can be summarized in three phrases: Grace alone, Faith along, Scripture alone.